 - Slowly whisk in the liquid drippings mixture.
 Bring to a boil then cook until thickened, about 3-5 minutes.

 - Remove from the heat and stir in the milk.
-Taste and add salt as needed.
+Taste and adjust for salt.

 Gravy will thicken as it cools.
 If this happens, reheat and stir in a little bit of broth to thin it out if needed.